 Since the 2012 report, and ongoing campaigning in favour of binding legislation regarding gender parity on company boards across the EU, an EU Directive which aims to attain a 40% gender balance on non-executive boards in large, publicly listed companies across the EU has been proposed and is currently under consideration by the Council.
 Commissioner for Gender Equality Věra Jourová has committed to seeing the Directive passed within 2015.

 We therefore find ourselves at a key moment to reflect on the developments in this area since 2012 across Europe and to learn from this reflection and analysis in order to best inform current and future policy-making in this area.

-What has Spain done to crack the glass ceiling since 2012?
+What have the Netherlands done to crack the glass ceiling since 2012?

 The way forward

 The report makes five evidence-based recommendations, which should be taken into account as the future policy landscape regarding women in decision-making at the EU level and the national level is determined:

 - Binding measures must apply to both executive and non-executive boards

 - Further action is needed to increase proportion of female CEOs

 - Effective measures require regular monitoring and intermediary targets

 - Measures must be enforced with firm sanctions